 So in those research labs, I learned how to handle RNA in the most cautious and sterile manner.
 Because one contaminated sample meant thousands of dollars down the drain, several angry bosses, and lots of extra long hours without anyone dare mentioning overtime.

 So I learned how to clean a work area; I learned how to handle gloved hands; I learned a lot about sterile technique.
 And I use that experience in my Nature’s Complement kitchen when creating my products.
 It is also the reason why the gals at the liquor store think I’m a lush.
-You see, I found Everclear (ethanol) to be the most magical cleaner of them all, and that is what I use to sterilize my kitchen, utensils, and bottles and jars.
+You see, I found Everclear (ethanol) to be the most magical cleaner of them all, and that is what I use to sterilize my work space, equipment, utensils, and bottles and jars.
+(Please note, Nature’s Complement is moving their production facilities to a lab).

 So I have defied the preconceptions and rumors on the Internet stating that when you mix oils with water, you have to use chemicals, that also happen to be carcinogenic, to stabilize your product.
 By simply creating a clean environment, keeping the products refrigerated, and using them properly in the sense that you don’t touch your products with dirty fingers, you can make your all natural products last for a long time.
 This approach helps the approximately 3% of the population that is allergic to these stabilizers.
 And let me tell you, as someone who is part of that 3 percentile, it sucks.
 It really, really, really sucks to have adverse reactions to those chemicals.
 And it sucks even more to not be able to find the personal care products that you need, without those nasty ingredients.